Zebra 105SL 203dpi label printer print head

 How to avoid the dirty caused by the back of the ribbon

 After the print head is contaminated with thermal paper and thermal transfer ribbon, high settings such as high temperature, high pressure, and high speed are required.
-Contaminants accumulate on the print head needles and cause heat transfer obstacles to affect the amount of printed images.
+Contaminants accumulate on the print head needles and cause heat transfer obstacles to affect the number of printed images.
 Increased pollution gradually reduces print quality and looks matte or damages the print needles.
 Contaminants make it difficult to clean the wet cotton swabs.

 - It is necessary to use a thermal transfer ribbon that has been protected by a backing layer.
-This ribbon should refer to a non-sticky ribbon, which also has a function of dissipating static electricity and being more lubricating.
+This ribbon should refer to a non-sticky ribbon, which also has the function of dissipating static electricity and being more lubricating.

 - Do print head maintenance frequently.